Gourd craft ideas are perfect for seniors and elderly!

 And then there is a wonderful natural chin.
 Her “feet” are a couple of artificial leaves.
 If I turned this gourd around, on the other side could have been a perfect grandpa gourd face as well… maybe another day.

-Really Easy Apple Craft Ideas -- Try these really easy apple craft Ideas (for all ages).
-Apples are not only abundant in fall, they are available all year long, so these ideas are perfect any time.
+Really Easy Apple Craft Ideas – Apples are not only abundant in fall, they are available all year long.
+See fun ideas to make!